$\mathcal{C}$-Hereditarily conjugacy separable groups and wreath products: Introduction

 It is natural to study the closure properties of the class of HCS groups with respect to group-theoretic constructions.
 For example, it is clear from the definition that the class of conjugacy separable groups is closed under forming finite direct product.
 It was proved by Stebe~\cite{stebe} and independently by Remeslennikov~\cite{remeslennikov} that the class of CS groups is closed under taking free products, and thus, it follows that a free product of HCS groups is again an HCS group.
 The second named author~\cite{mf} showed that graph products of HCS groups---a natural generalization of direct and free products of groups---are again HCS.
-Remeslennikov~\cite{remeslennikov} showed that if $A$ and $B$ are both CS groups, then their restricted wreath product $A \wr B$ is a conjugacy separable group if and only if either $B$ is finite, or $B$ is infinite with the additional properties that every cyclic subgroup of $B$ is separable, and $A$ is abelian.
+Remeslennikov~\cite{remeslennikov} showed that if $A$ and $B$ are both CS groups, then their restricted wreath product $A \wr B$ is a conjugacy separable group if and only if either $B$ is finite, or $B$ is infinite with the additional properties that every cyclic subgroup of $B$ is separable and $A$ is abelian.

 A natural way of generalizing separability properties is to only consider finite quotients of a specific type, say finite nilpotent groups or finite $p$-groups for some prime $p$.
 Let $\mathcal{C}$ be a class of finite groups (we will always assume that classes of finite groups are closed under isomorphisms), and let $G$ be a group.
 We say that $G$ is \emph{residually}-$\C$ if for every non-trivial element $g \in G$, there is a group $F \in \C$ and a homomorphism $\phi \colon G \to F$ such that $\phi(g)$ is non-trivial in $F$.
 Similarly, we say that $G$ is \emph{$\C$-conjugacy separable} (\emph{$\C$-CS}) if for pairs of elements $f,g \in G$ such that $f$ is not conjugate to $g$ in $G$, there is a group $F \in \C$ and a homomorphism $\phi \colon G \to F$ such that $\phi(f)$ is not conjugate to $\phi(g)$ in $F$.
-We say that $G$ is \emph{$\C$-hereditarily conjugacy separable} if it is $\C$-conjugacy separable and every subgroup $H \leq G$, open in pro-$\C$ topology, is $\C$-conjugacy separable as well ($H$ is open in pro-$\C$ topology if and only if there is $K \normleq G$ such that $K \leq H$ and $G/K \in \C$ -- see subsection \ref{subsection:proc topologies}).
+In the case that $\C$ is an extension-closed pseudovariety of finite groups (see subsection \ref{subsection:proc topologies} for more details), we say that $G$ is \emph{$\C$-hereditarily conjugacy separable} if it is $\C$-conjugacy separable and every subgroup $H \leq G$, open in pro-$\C$ topology, is $\C$-conjugacy separable as well ($H$ is open in pro-$\C$ topology if and only if there is $K \normleq G$ such that $K \leq H$ and $G/K \in \C$ -- see subsection \ref{subsection:proc topologies}).